Introduction and Definition of a Function

 An injective function, also known as a one-to-one function, is a type of function in mathematics that has the property that each distinct element in the domain is mapped to a distinct element in the codomain.
 In other words, for an injective function, no two different elements in the domain are assigned the same element in the codomain.

-A function f from a domain set A to a codomain set B is injective (one-to-one) if, for all distinct elements a_1 and a_2 in the domain A , their images under the function f(a_1) and f(a_2) in the codomain B are also distinct:
+A function from a domain set to a codomain set is injective (one-to-one) if, for all distinct elements in the domain , their images under the function and in the codomain are also distinct:

 In simpler terms, if you have two different inputs in the domain, they must produce two different outputs in the codomain.
 There is no “collapsing” or mapping of multiple domain elements to the same codomain element.